mercurius-js/cache/README.md

 - **stale**

-the time after the ttl to serve stale data while the cache values are re-validated.
+the time in seconds after the ttl to serve stale data while the cache values are re-validated.
 Has no effect if `ttl` is not configured.

 Example